teetsjeremy/dcProject/README.md

 From main page
 Try to submit the empty form and verify that an empty issue is added to database list.

+Edit issue form:
+Ensure that all correct data is transferred to the form when clicking the task.
+Edit all possible fields as well as not editing any to verifyform updates correctly on the main page.

 Contact form:
 Go to the "Contact Us" page